Skip to content

 print(m)

-There are two primary methods used to interact with the chatbot: chat and chat_stream.
+There are two primary methods used to interact with the chatbot: chat and stream.

 These are the method use-cases: